bi9potato/supplement-rules-engine/README.md

    1. Enter Ctrl+c or terminate app in IDE to shutdown app.

 ## Test
-**Note**: `IntegrationTest.java` may fail due to network latency, high broker load etc., because it depends on service to do end to end test.
+**Note**: `IntegrationTest.java` is temporarily disabled.
+Because it depends on MQTT broker, which may fail due to network latency, high broker load etc., and prevent jar creation.
+You can uncomment @Disabled in IntegrationTest.java or run the test manually.
 1. Install Maven (tested using Maven 3.9.9)
 2. Execute the command in project's root directory:
    ```bash